-Accreditation status is determined after a complete review of five key areas: operations, education, horse health care management, facility standards and services, and adoption policies and protocols.
-Organizations passing the application review will be subject to site inspections by representatives of the TAA of all facilities housing Thoroughbreds.
+Accreditation status is determined after a complete review of five areas of an aftercare organization: operations, education, horse health care management, facility standards and services, and adoption policies and protocols.
+Organizations passing the application review will be subject to site inspections of all facilities housing Thoroughbreds.

-Organizations that receive accreditation are eligible to receive financial grants from the TAA, but prior grants awarded are no indication of potential future awards for those organizations previously accredited.
-In 2018 the TAA awarded more than $3 million to accredited organizations as grants earmarked specifically for equine care, totaling more than $13.8 million awarded since 2012.
+Organizations that receive accreditation are eligible to receive financial grants from the TAA, but prior grants awarded are no indication of potential future awards.
+In 2019 the TAA awarded more than $3.42 million to accredited organizations as grants earmarked specifically for equine care, totaling more than $17.2 million awarded since 2012.

-At minimum, any organization interested in applying for TAA accreditation must fulfill the following five requirements:
+Any organization interested in applying for TAA accreditation must fulfill the following five minimum requirements:

 - Organization must have a current status as a 501(c)(3) federal not-for-profit (U.S.) or must be a registered charity within the meaning of the Income Tax Act (Canada).